datto/rhel-reposync-playbook/README.md

 as with prod and set `use_external_srv_volume` to true in your inventory.

 ## Production
-Production use requires a separate volume at `/dev/vdb` - at least 1TB is recommended.
+Production use requires a separate volume -  At least 1TB is recommended.
 `use_external_srv_volume` is enabled for the prod group by default, and the playbook will automatically partition, format and mount this to `/srv`.
+`srv_volume_disk_device` and `srv_volume_part_device` can be used to configure the device used for the volume and the created partition - they default to `/dev/vdb`/`/dev/vdb1`.

 Ports 80/443 should be open for the repo server, and 8002 for debuginfo.
 On systems managing their own ingress via firewalld, the playbook will automatically configure those ports.
 Otherwise, they